Realty Income Corp. (O). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-O earned a Star in this section for its NPV MMA Diff. of the $1,616.
-This amount is in excess of the $1,600 target I look for in a stock that has increased dividends as long as O has.
-The stock's current yield of 4.85% exceeds the 2.71% estimated 20-year average MMA rate.
+The NPV MMA Diff. of the $568 is below the $1,500 target I look for in a stock that has increased dividends as long as O has.
+The stock's current yield of 4.99% exceeds the 3.31% estimated 20-year average MMA rate.

-Conclusion: O did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks O as a 3-Star Hold stock.
+Conclusion: O did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
+This quantitatively ranks O as a 1-Star Very Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $45.03 before O's NPV MMA Differential decreased to the $1,600 minimum that I look for in a stock with 19 years of consecutive dividend increases.
-At that price the stock would yield 4.8%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $30.82 before O's NPV MMA Differential increased to the $1,500 minimum that I look for in a stock with 20 years of consecutive dividend increases.
+At that price the stock would yield 7.1%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 4.1%.
-This dividend growth rate is the same as tre 4.1% used in this analysis, thus providing no margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,500 NPV MMA Differential, the calculated rate is 4.3%.
+This dividend growth rate is higher than the 0.5% used in this analysis, thus providing no margin of safety.
 O has a risk rating of 2.00 which classifies it as a Medium risk stock.

 O follows a conservative strategy which has led to it being one of the best-positioned REITs with a capacity to make additional acquisitions.
 The company is well-manged has delivered consistent growth over time.
 Its current strategy to diversify into nonretail assets could add additional risk.

-The company's debt to total capital of 41% is below my acceptable maximum.
-Its 81% free cash flow payout of 81% is well above my desired level.
+Recent strategic investments will enhance the company's properties quality.
+Also, a steady rental revenue going forward can be expected from a high proportion in investment grade tenants.
+The company's debt to total capital of 51% (up from 41% in my last review) is above my maximum.
+Its free cash flow payout of 80% (down from 81%) is well above my desired level.
 However, this is actually fairly conservative for a REIT sine they are required to payout 90% of their earnings as a dividends.
-The stock is currently trading at a 49.2% premium to my calculated fair value.
+The stock is currently trading at a 48.0% premium to my calculated fair value.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.